DDejviDD/Teaching-TWEB-2018-Project-GMServer/README.md

 The following country are actually usable : [*afrique*, *bresil*, *chine*, *inde*, *japon*, *russie*, *suisse*, *suede*, *usa*].

+## Remark
+We found out that if our heroku account contains more than one app, it becomes too slow or can't handle the server.

 > We hope you've ruined your holidays well.
 > Sincerely yours,
 > Loïc and Dejvid